Kiwari-Labs/besu-blueprint/loyalty-program/README.md

 # Loyalty Program Blueprint

-A blueprint for building Loyalty Program with [hyperledger/besu](https://github.com/hyperledger/besu)
+A blueprint for building Loyalty Program use case with [hyperledger/besu](https://github.com/hyperledger/besu)

 ## Specification